-Subdivision (c) changes the California law in part.
-Under prior California law, a repudiation of the lease by the lessee and his abandonment of the property did not terminate the lease.
-The courts stated that the lessor could regard the lease as continuing in existence and recover the rents as they came due.
+Subdivision (c) changes the prior California law in part.
+Under the prior law, repudiation of a lease and abandonment of the property by the lessee did not terminate the lease.
+The courts stated that the lesser could regard the lease as continuing in existence and could recover the rents as they became due.
 See Kulawitz v.
 Pacific Woodenware & Paper Co., 25 Cal.2d 664, 155 P.2d 24 (1944); Welcome v.
-Hess, 90 Cal.
+Hess, 90 Car.
 507, 27 Pac.
 369 (1891).
-Subdivision (c) makes it clear that a lessor may no longer utilize this remedy.
-Upon a repudiation of the lease by the lessee, the lessor cannot regard the lease as continuing and enforce the payment of rental as it falls due unless he is entitled to and obtains a decree requiring specific performance of the lease as provided in Sections 1952 and 1953.
-Instead, Section 1953 grants the lessor the right to recover all of the damages caused by the lessee's repudiation.
+Subdivision (c) makes it clear that a lessor may no longer regard the repudiated lease as continuing and enforce the payment of rental as it falls due unless the repudiation is nullified as provided in Section 1952 or unless the lessor is entitled to and obtains a decree requiring specific performance of the lease as provided in subdivision (c) of Section 1953.
+Instead, Section 1953 permits the lessor to recover all of the damages caused by the lessee's repudiation.

-Subdivision (c) is consistent with the California law relating to a lessee's remedies.
-Under subdivision (c) as under the prior California law, a lessee may regard the lease as terminated by the lessor's repudiation and either sue for his damages under Section 1953 or rescind the lease.
-Under some circumstances the lessee may also seek specific performance of the lease under subdivision (c) of Section 1953.
-Cf. 30 CAL.
+Subdivision (c) is consistent with the prior California law relating to a lessee's remedies.
+Under subdivision (c), as under the prior law, a lessee may regard the lease as terminated by the lessor's repudiation and either sue for his damages under Section 1953 or reseind the lease.
+Under some circumstances, the lessee may also seek specific performance of the lease under subdivision (c) of Section 1953.
+Of.
+30 CAL.
 JUR.2d Landlord and Tenant § 314 (1956).